Adnan-Sarkar/smartphone-management-dashboard-client/README.md

 [![](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)]() [![](https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=react-router&logoColor=white)]() [![](https://img.shields.io/badge/Redux-593D88?style=for-the-badge&logo=redux&logoColor=white)]()

-This is `Smartphone management System` for a warehouse.
+This is `Smartphone Management System` for a warehouse.
 The main purpose of the application is to maintain `C-CREATE R-READ U-UPDATE D-DELETE` for products.
 User can sell a product, and track sales history based on `daily`, `weekly`, `monthly` and `yearly`.
 Implement `authentication` and `authorization` using jwt token.
+The application is authorized using role based routing.
+There are 3 types of user roles such as `Super admin`, `Branch manager`, and `Seller`.
 The entire application's state managed by `redux-toolkit` and data fetching with caching using `redux-toolkit-query`.

 Server Github: